JoseBambora/PersonalProjects/JDAExtension/README.md

 ### 3. Messages Receivers, Updates and Deletes

-The problem and the approach here is the same as the slash command, the only different that here there are no options and whatever that is specific to slash commands.
+The problem and the approach here are the same as the slash command, the only different that here there are no options and whatever is specific to slash commands.
 To make this more usefully, there is pipeline configuration that basically process each message event (received, updated or deleted) and return a boolean if the process must proceed or not.
-Additionally, there is a Map that will store any variables that will be navigated from the pipeline since when they joined until the message event is processed.
+Additionally, there is a Map that will store any variables that will be navigated from the pipeline from when they joined until the message event is processed.
 There is an example below, but more examples can be found at [Message Tests](src/test/java/cases/messages).

 ```java